 - We’ve found the Business Model Canvas superior to traditional business plan templates.
 Our particular contribution to the framework is our emphasis on Connecting Resources and Activities through the Grammar of Stocks and Flows.

-- Lastly, Dave Bayless indulges in a bit of editorializing in Strategy, Risk, and (the Avoidance of) Ruin.
+- Lastly, I indulge in a bit of editorializing in Strategy, Risk, and (the Avoidance of) Ruin.
 In the human-scale business world, there are no golden parachutes.
 Consequently, the essence of strategy is the avoidance of ruin.